-The Group has initially adopted Definition of a Business (Amendments to IFRS 3) and Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7) from 1 January 2020, however, these amendments do not have any material effect on the Group's consolidated financial statements.
-A number of other new standards are also effective from 1 January 2020, but they do not have a material effect on the Group's consolidated financial statements.
-The standards are as listed below:
+The Group has initially adopted Definition of a Business (Amendments to IFRS 3) and Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7) from 1 January 2021, however, these amendments do not have any material effect on the Group's consolidated financial statements.
+Amendment to IFRS 16 - COVID-19-Related Rent Concessions (beyond 30 June 2021) is also effective from 1 April 2021; however, these amendments do not have a material effect on the Group's consolidated financial statements.